OniDaito/ChimeraXTempy/README.markdown

 ## How to use this plugin

+### Windowed tool

+Go to the following menu

+    General -> Tempy

+The window should appear in your general set of tools, usually to the right of the screen.

+To score with SCCC you need to select one map, one model and make sure you have set the *rigid file* dialog.
+Assuming that model 1 is a model and model 2 is a volume map:

+    sel #1 #2

+The *rigid file* button will launch a file dialog so you can select the correct rigid file for scoring.
+You can then press the *sccc* button.
+If you want to change the resolution of the map (in Angstroms) you can do this from the *Res.* textbox. *sigma* can also be set from the neighbouring text box.

+The SMOC score can accept multiple models.
+To use this feature, you can perform multiple selects:

+    sel #1 #2 #3

+Each model is scored against a single map, and plotted in the tempy dialog box.
+Depending on the size of your screen the graph might not appear.
+You may need to stretch the tempy window if it is docked.

+The SMOC score accepts the *Res.*, *sigma* and *window* parameters.
+Once you have selected at least one model and one map, press the *SMOC* button.

+Scores and messages appear in the *log* screen.

+### Command-line tools
 Inside ChimeraX with the command line, you can compute the sccc with the following command

     sccc (#1) (#2) ~/Projects/ChimeraXTempy/test/rigid_RF.txt